khartinger/D1mini_HelperClasses/README.md

 # Comfortable and simple D1 mini helper classes
-Sketch: -, Version 2019-01-09
+Sketch: -, Version 2020-12-10
 [Deutsche Version](./LIESMICH.md "Deutsche Version")

 This repository contains a lot of helper classes for the Wemos D1 mini.
-Example programs for how to use the classes see repository `D1mini_oop`.
+Application examples for these classes can be found in the repository `D1mini_oop`, among others.

 __*How to use the classes*__
 1. Make a directory `src` inside the (Arduino) working directory.